Vertexwahn/rules_qt6/README.md

-# Bazel rules for Qt6
+# Experimental Bazel rules for Qt6

 ## Goal

-The goal of this rules is to be able to build Qt6 applications using Bazel on Windows, Linux and macOS without the need to preinstall Qt6.
+The goal of these rules is to be able to build Qt6 applications using Bazel on Windows, Linux and macOS without the need to preinstall Qt6.
 All the magic to set up Qt6 should be done by Bazel with as little effort as possible.

+## Current status

 Currently, on macOS these rules need a preinstalled version of Qt on the system (`brew install qt@6 && brew link qt@6`).

-On Windows and Linux those rules should work without a preinstalled Qt6 version.
+On Windows and Linux it should be possible to run `bazel run --config=gcc9 //:Qt6HelloWorld` without the need to preinstall Bazel.

+For more advanced uses of Qt (e.g. using `uic`) these rule do currently not work.

 This rules require at least Bazel 4.0.0 to work.
-With some small modifications you can get work these rules also on earlier versions of Bazel.
+With some small modifications, you can get work these rules also on earlier versions of Bazel.

-## Current status

 This project is just a testbed for Qt6 with Bazel 5.1.0 and is still experimental.